TylorS/typed/apps/website/content/tutorial/04-render-the-shell.md

 architecture: ["domain", "application", "presentation"]
 ---

 Type a title in the preview and submit it.
-The input clears; rows arrive in the next chapter.
+The input clears and the accepted count increases; individual rows arrive in the next chapter.
 This step connects the form to the create action we already wrote.

+## Run this shell locally

+Install `@typed/id` with `npm install @typed/id`.
+Keep the Quick Start `index.html`, which loads `/src/main.ts`.
+Replace the files listed below, including the new `src/main.ts`, then run `npm run dev`.
+This launcher stays in place as you add rows, routing and persistence; chapter nine explains its composition.

+The factory uses `@typed/id` for identity and time, with defaults provided by the launcher.
+The [ID guide](/explore/id) explains those services and how to replace them in tests.

 ## Read input events in src/presentation.ts